Criminal Record Check (CRC) and Vulnerable Sector Search (VSS)

 Students must:

-• acknowledge, in writing, that they have read and understood the CRC/VSS Policy related to admission to the School of Rehabilitation Science MPT program;
+- acknowledge, in writing, that they have read and understood the CRC/VSS Policy related to admission to the School of Rehabilitation Science;

-• immediately report (the expectation is within one week/five working days) any criminal convictions and/or outstanding charges that occur after the date of the original CRC/VSS (Note: failure to report any criminal convictions and/or outstanding charges that have occurred after the initial CRC/VSS, will be grounds for disciplinary action, including possible revocation of an offer of admission or possible expulsion from the School of Rehabilitation Science: and
+- immediately report (the expectation is within one week/five working days) any criminal convictions and/or charges that occur after the date of the original CRC/VSS (Note: failure to report any criminal convictions and/or outstanding charges that have occurred after the initial CRC/VSS, will be grounds for disciplinary action, including possible revocation of an offer of admission or possible expulsion from the School of Rehabilitation Science; and,

 Information for Students – Process to Obtain a Criminal Record Check

-The CRC and Vulnerable Sector Screening can be obtained, at the applicant’s expense, from the local police service or Royal Canadian Mounted Police.
+The CRC and VSS can be obtained, at the applicant’s expense, from the local police service or Royal Canadian Mounted Police.
 Please request two original copies – one for submission to the School of Rehabilitation Science and one to keep for your own records.
-Past experience has shown that processing time for the CRCVSS application may take up to three months.
-Applicants receiving an offer of admission from the School of Rehabilitation Science, University of Saskatchewan must submit copies of their current CRC and Vulnerable Sector Screening no later than July 17 of the year of entry.
-The CRC and Vulnerable Sector Screening cannot be dated earlier than six months previous to the date of start of the MPT, normally the day of orientation to the program.
+Please note: processing time for the CRC/VSS application may take up to three months.
+Applicants receiving an offer of admission from the School of Rehabilitation Science, University of Saskatchewan must submit copies of their current CRC and VSS by the date specified in the admissions package each year.
+The CRC and VSS cannot be dated earlier than six months previous to the date of start of the classes, normally the day of orientation to the program.